New Arrival Information

 Culture & Community, ESL/EFL Educators Welcome Packet, International Student Welcome Packet, New Arrival Information, USA Military Welcome Packet

-Tips for Making Friends in Korea
+Guide for Making More Friends in Korea

-Have you recently moved to Korea for work or school and are you looking to build your community?
+Have you recently moved to Korea for work or school, and are you looking to build your community?
 Here are some of my personal tips for making friends in South Korea.
-Hold onto your hats because this isn’t short but it may be helpful.
+Hold onto your hats because this isn’t short, but it may be helpful.
 Listen to the BlogCast Don’t want to read?
-Listen to the South of Seoul BlogCast which provides accessible content through the use of AI technology.
-We don’t have time to read each article but we do our best to make more of our content accessible.
+Listen to the South of Seoul BlogCast, which provides accessible content through the use of AI technology.
+We don’t have time to read each article, but we do our best to make more of our content accessible.
 If you would…

 -